ghoulmann/raspberry_pi_gifted/gifted.md

 With a QR code, I can convey a set of instructions, supplemental materials, bits of code - some extraordinary amounts of information in less than 100 square pixels.
-The code to the left is intended to provide some insight into the design decisions that had to be made to create and deliver the Raspberry Pi.
+The code on this page is intended to provide some insight into the design decisions that had to be made to create and deliver the Raspberry Pi.
 It's a video introduction from Cambridge given by Eben Upton, Raspberry Pi's lead developer.